-Each Global Village team member is covered by supplemental travel medical/ emergency evacuation insurance, is offered as well as a trip cancellation /interruption insurance.
-Travel medical is included in the cost of your trip.
-The trip cancellation insurance is not included in this cost, but we highly encourage you to consider it.
+Each Global Village team member is covered by supplemental travel medical/ emergency evacuation insurance, as well as trip cancellation /interruption insurance.
+Travel medical and trip cancellation insurance are both included in the cost of your trip.

 Habitat's travel medical insurance is wraparound coverage, meaning that it covers expenses above and beyond the participant's personal medical coverage.